kr970/rsschool-cv/cv.md

 ## About me
 I am a motivated and enthusiastic learner with good problem-solving skills.
 I enjoy working in a team and can communicate well with others.
-I always ready to learn new things and improve my skills.
+I am always ready to learn new things and improve my skills.
 ## Skills
 * HTML5, CSS3
 * Tailwind